theislab/Chem-PerturBridge/README.md

-## Description
+# Description

-### OP3_v2: Single-Cell Perturbation Analysis Pipeline
-OP3_v2 is a set of pipelines for analyzing single-cell RNA sequencing data from perturbation experiments.
-The current version of OP3_v2 includes the scripts for processing and analyzing Sci-Plex and Tahoe datasets.
+**OP3_v2** is a set of pipelines for analyzing single-cell RNA sequencing data from perturbation experiments.

+The current version of OP3_v2 includes the scripts for processing and analyzing [**Sci-Plex**](https://www.science.org/doi/10.1126/science.aax6234) and [**Tahoe**](https://www.biorxiv.org/content/10.1101/2025.02.20.639398v1.full) datasets.

 It consists of the following steps:

+* **Pseudobulking**:
-**Pseudobulking**: aggregates raw single-cell RNA sequencing data to pseudobulk samples for downstream analysis
+Aggregates raw single-cell RNA sequencing data to pseudobulk samples for downstream analysis

+* **DEG Analysis**:
-**DEG Analysis**: Identifies differentially expressed genes between treatment and control conditions in pseudobulk samples
+Identifies differentially expressed genes between treatment and control conditions in pseudobulk samples

-## Quick start guide
+# Quick start guide
 You can run scripts on the HPC cluster with the workload manager (SLURM)

 **NB!** Before running some bash scripts, you may need to run `chmod u+x ./path/script.sh` before their execution.